sardus1970/JR_BLE_Gamepad/README.md

 The USB HID standard (it's the same for Bluetooth) allows specifying 16-bit resolution axes, but not every gamepad driver supports this, which is why the default resolution is 8-bit.

-Actually the default resolution is more like 7-bit due to a workaround for a Unity bug under Windows (only positive axis values are used when the workaround is enabled, halving the resolution!)
+Actually, the default resolution is effectively only 7-bit due to a workaround for a Unity engine bug under Windows.
+Only positive axis values are used when the workaround is enabled, cutting the available resolution in half!

 > 8-bit resolution is selected by setting a negative gamepad refresh rate value.
 > 16-bit resolution is selected by setting a positive gamepad refresh rate value.
 >
 > By default `REFRESH_RATE_DEFAULT` is set to -25, resulting in a 25 Hz gamepad refresh rate with 8-bit axis resolution.
-You can change this value of course, but a more flexible way is to use a refresh rate channel.
-(Read on!)
+You can change this value of course, but a more flexible way is to use a *refresh rate channel* as explained later.
 >
 > If you do not intend to run RC simulators under Windows, you should disable the Unity bug workaround by setting `UNITY_BUG_WORKAROUND` to 0 (zero)
 > The effect of the workaround is that only positive axis values are used instead of the full negative to positive value range, thus effectively cutting the axis resolution in half!
 >
-> While this has no impact in 16-bit mode (pulse-width sampling resolution is effectively 14-bit) the difference is noticeable in 8-bit *compatibility* mode!
+> While this has no impact in 16-bit *high-resolution* mode (pulse-width sampling resolution is 14-bit) the difference is quite noticeable in 8-bit *compatibility* mode!

+### The refresh rate channel

 The gamepad refresh rate specifies how often position updates are sent to the computer.

 This is a critical setting that varies a lot among gamepad driver implementations: Too low a value and the sticks will feel unresponsive, too high a value and the gamepad driver will have trouble keeping up with the position updates, resulting in stuttering or extreme lag.
 You should strive for the highest possible refresh rate that will not overwhelm your gamepad driver.

-### The refresh rate channel

-The idea behind a refresh rate channel is to use one of the PPM channels to set the gamepad refresh rate.
+The idea behind a *refresh rate channel* is to use one of the PPM channels to set the gamepad refresh rate.

 This will sacrifice one channel, but it will give you a lot more flexibility as you can select 8-bit or 16-bit axis resolution and set the gamepad refresh rate on the fly from your RC transmitter, without having to edit the configuration parameters and re-flash the ESP32 board!

-> Set `REFRESH_RATE_CHANNEL` to the number of the channel (1 to max. number of PPM channels) that you want to use as the refresh rate channel.
+> Set `REFRESH_RATE_CHANNEL` to the number of the channel that you want to use as the refresh rate channel.
 > Note that the availability of a refresh rate channel overrides `REFRESH_RATE_DEFAULT`.
 >
 > If you do not want to use a refresh rate channel then set `REFRESH_RATE_CHANNEL` to 0 (zero).